 The walls and base shall be reinforced as specified on the standard drawings.
 Benching shall be constructed in accordance with the standard drawings.

-Brick stormwater pits shall be fully removed and replaced with new concrete pits as per City of Sydney's standard drawings.
+Brick stormwater pits shall be fully removed and replaced with new concrete pits in accordance with the Sydney Streets Technical Specifications, section A4 4.11.6 and as per City of Sydney's standard drawings.